Skip to content

 Superman Reading Order: The Modern Age in Chronological Order

-This reading order focuses on Superman stories from Man of Steel (1986) to Flashpoint (2011), with some Justice League stories and some Batman team-up thrown in the mix.
-Here is the list of the Supes-series published during that era:
+This reading order focuses on Superman stories spanning from John Byrne’s Man of Steel (1986) to Flashpoint event (2011).
+For good measure, it also includes some Justice League and Batman team-up stories.
+Below is a list of the Superman comic series published during that period.
+You can click on the title of the series for the digital version!

 • Action Comics: starting with issue #584, it adopted a team-up format for a time.